avikMall/Walmart-Target-Data-Viz/README.md

-# Avik Malladi Lazard Technical Project
+# Avik Malladi Walmart / Target Viz Technical Project

 In this repository, I have uploaded all of the content used to complete the technical portion of the Data Scientist Intern Technical project.